 How many times do we make deals with God like this, extravagant promises in our desperation?
 Yet, how often do we actually follow through with our wild promises when God does answer?

 God did bless Hannah with a son and she did the incredible.
-She actually kept her promise to God and gave her little son over to a life of serving God as a priest.
+She kept her promise to God and gave her son over to a life of serving God as a priest.
 As soon as she’d weaned him, she gave him to the priest Eli to raise in the temple.
 Samuel couldn’t have been much older than my son when Hannah gave him over to God (and Eli).

 As I read her words as she dedicated her son to God, I knew I had to pray these same words over my son and similarly hand him over to God.